tychonievich/graphics/md/text/overview.md

 ## Before rasterization

-The pipeline stages before the rasterizer convert from the information provided by the CPU---commonly 3D object geometry and positions and 3D viewpoint location and orientation---into the screen-space vertices needed by the radterizer.
+The pipeline stages before the rasterizer convert from the information provided by the CPU---commonly 3D object geometry and positions and 3D viewpoint location and orientation---into the screen-space vertices needed by the rasterizer.
 The most important of these are:

 * A user-specified GPU-executed **vertex shader**